MustangBro7/IPO-GMP-and-performance-tracker/README.md

 IPO Tracker CLI is a command-line tool designed to fetch and display IPO-related data, including upcoming IPOs, current GMPs, and historical performance.
 The project uses Python scripts for data fetching and a Go-based CLI for interaction.

+### If you prefer a web interface visit: https://ipo-gmp-and-performance-tracker.vercel.app/

 ## Features
 - Fetch upcoming IPO data
 - Track performance of recently listed Mainboard IPOs